logicfish/disdroid-cache/content/2023-11-19-young-family-usurped-by-antisemite-at-kirklees-council.md.md

 ### [The antisemetic councillor responds](https://archive.is/AnGjZ)

 > “For the record, Cllr Dockrat is shocked and horrified at the suggestion that he posted anything on social media, which could be construed or interpreted as antisemitic.
 He has devoted his working life to fighting discrimination in all its forms and to serving the local community.
 He has worked with the CPS regionally and nationally and was awarded an MBE for his work advising the Hate Crime Scrutiny process.
 He also served as Chair of the West Yorkshire Criminal Justice Board’s Diversity Panel."

+### Was Loomat persuaded by Shabir Pandor, cousin to

+At the last full council meeting, Cllr Pandor was accused of ‘wilfully misleading’ the council by Kirklees’ Tories through his handling of the case of Batley East Cllr Fazila Loonat.
+Cllr Loonat was given 14 weeks in prison for perverting the course of justice in an attempt to dodge a penalty for speeding.